Skill Level ( ? )

 You will have the chance to ride on the famous Finke desert race track after Rodinga Sliding.
-We will regroup at the second Finke race day fuel stop to see how everyone is going and be mindful of the 12:30 turn around time rule for track direction.
-Riding on the Finke desert race track is a reality checker for first timers, you probably not last too long on the track as it is rather brutal, energy sapping and requires a certain skill level but it will sure give you as insight what the race is all about and considered so tough of an event!
+We will regroup at the second Finke race day fuel stop to see how everyone is going and be mindful of the 12:00 turnaround time rule for track direction.
+Riding on the Finke desert race track is a reality checker for first timers, you probably won’t last too long on the track as it is rather brutal, energy sapping and requires a certain skill level but it will sure give you an insight what the race is all about and why it is considered so tough of an event!

 Lunch hopefully will be at the Finke Start/Finish tower baring any mishap.

 After lunch hopefully an easy run into Mt Dare Station with a couple pioneering points of interest along the way to have a look at.